-This section explains the goals and non-goals of the system design.
+In this section we articulate the goals and non-goals to better understand the scope of the system.
 These principles guide the implementation and motivate use of existing technology.
 Having a clear understanding what the system is supposed to do and what not helps to establish a strict focus, without falling victim to feature creep.

 We designed VAST with the following principles in mind: